dadhi/FastExpressionCompiler/README.md

 - Manually created or hoisted lambda expressions __with closure__
 - Nested lambdas
 - Constructor and method calls, lambda invocation
-- Property and member access, operators
+- Property and member access

-v1 does not support now:
+- Equality and `?:` operators

-- `??`, `?.` operators, bitwise operators, ariphmetical operators
+v1 does not support:

-- `ulong` and `long` constants
+- `??`, `?.`, bitwise, and ariphmetic operators
 - Code blocks, assignments and whatever added since .NET 4.0

-__Note:__ The above limitations may be removed by wrapping not supported epression into method or property.
+__Note:__ The current limitations may be lifted by wrapping not yet supported expression into method or property.

 ## How